SkelegonDK/ElevenTools/docs/design.md

 1. User-Friendly: Intuitive interface for both novice and experienced users.
 2. Flexibility: Support for various use cases, from single audio clips to large-scale batch processing.
-3. Reproducibility: Emphasis on seed management for consistent results.
+3. Reproducibility: Consistent results through standardized voice settings and text processing.
 4. Extensibility: Modular design to easily incorporate new features and integrations.
 5. Cloud-Ready: Designed to run seamlessly in cloud environments with secure API key management.